Didayolo/hsmusic/README.md

 Data format | MIDI
 Tags | Style, composer, title and many more (multilabels)

+### How to contribute?

+If you want to add MIDI files to HSMusic Dataset, please contact me: (adrien.pavao@gmail.com)[]

 ### Roadmap
 * Complete the data collection
-* Upload the database on a Cloud service
+* Upload the database on a server
-* Add documentation and library
+* Add documentation and complete library

 ##### Library
-* to_matrix : convert MIDI file into a binary matrix
+* to_matrix: convert MIDI file into a binary matrix
-* to_midi : convert a binary matrix into a MIDI file
+* to_midi: convert a binary matrix into a MIDI file
-* download_dataset
-* read_data
+* download_dataset: fetch data and labels from the server
-* data_augmentation (transposition, rythm, etc.)
+* TODO: read_data, data_augmentation (transposition, rythm, etc.), change_mode
-* change_mode

 ##### Sources
 * [freemidis.net](http://freemidis.net/)